 Rob’s two brothers, Tom and Sam, were eight and five when Rob was born, and were both, like their Dad, mad keen on all sport, but particularly on cricket.
 It was therefore inevitable that Rob should have learned to throw and hit a ball almost before he could walk!

 Rob developed into a talented sportsman, representing his school, Colchester Royal Grammar School, in all the major sports.
 He particularly excelled at cricket, and had just broken in to the Colchester & East Essex lst Xl at the time of his last illness.
 He was due to be Chairman of the Loughborough University Students Cricket Club, and in the two months before his final illness, he had skippered the Club’s Second Xl to promotion from their league.
 Some three weeks before his death, he had learned that he had been elected as a full playing member of the MCC, following in the footsteps of his father and his brother Tom.
 Rob was also an active member of the Colchester Golf Club, where he played off a handicap of five, and had also represented Colchester Rugby Club and Colchester Hockey Club.

 Rob’s family has a strong interest in the performing arts, as well as in sport.
-Rob’s mother, Lorraine, runs her own performing arts school in Colchester, the Lorraine George School of Dancing and Performing Arts.
-In addition, Rob’s middle brother, Sam, is a music teacher at the BRIT School in Croydon, as well as being a talented composer, song-writer and performer in his own right.
+Rob’s mother, Lorraine, for twenty-five years ran her own performing arts school in Colchester, the Lorraine George School of Dancing and Performing Arts.
+In addition, Rob’s middle brother, Sam, is Head of Music at the Mulberry Academy in Shoreditch, as well as being a talented composer, song-writer and performer in his own right.